awslabs/aws-sdk-swift/reference/0.x/AWSCodeCommit/CodeCommitClientProtocol.md

 func mergeBranchesByThreeWay(input: MergeBranchesByThreeWayInput, completion: @escaping (ClientRuntime.SdkResult<MergeBranchesByThreeWayOutputResponse, MergeBranchesByThreeWayOutputError>) -> Void)
 ```

-### mergePullRequestByFastForward(input:​completion:​)
+### mergePullRequestByFastForward(input:completion:)

-Attempts to merge the source commit of a pull request into the specified destination
-branch for that pull request at the specified commit using the fast-forward merge strategy.
+Attempts to merge the source commit of a pull request into the specified destination branch for that pull request at the specified commit using the fast-forward merge strategy.
 If the merge is successful, it closes the pull request.

 ``` swift
 func mergePullRequestByFastForward(input: MergePullRequestByFastForwardInput, completion: @escaping (ClientRuntime.SdkResult<MergePullRequestByFastForwardOutputResponse, MergePullRequestByFastForwardOutputError>) -> Void)
 ```

-### mergePullRequestBySquash(input:​completion:​)
+### mergePullRequestBySquash(input:completion:)

-Attempts to merge the source commit of a pull request into the specified destination
-branch for that pull request at the specified commit using the squash merge strategy.
+Attempts to merge the source commit of a pull request into the specified destination branch for that pull request at the specified commit using the squash merge strategy.
 If the merge is successful, it closes the pull request.

 ``` swift
 func mergePullRequestBySquash(input: MergePullRequestBySquashInput, completion: @escaping (ClientRuntime.SdkResult<MergePullRequestBySquashOutputResponse, MergePullRequestBySquashOutputError>) -> Void)
 ```

-### mergePullRequestByThreeWay(input:​completion:​)
+### mergePullRequestByThreeWay(input:completion:)

-Attempts to merge the source commit of a pull request into the specified destination
-branch for that pull request at the specified commit using the three-way merge strategy.
+Attempts to merge the source commit of a pull request into the specified destination branch for that pull request at the specified commit using the three-way merge strategy.
 If the merge is successful, it closes the pull request.

 ``` swift
 func mergePullRequestByThreeWay(input: MergePullRequestByThreeWayInput, completion: @escaping (ClientRuntime.SdkResult<MergePullRequestByThreeWayOutputResponse, MergePullRequestByThreeWayOutputError>) -> Void)
 ```

-### overridePullRequestApprovalRules(input:​completion:​)
+### overridePullRequestApprovalRules(input:completion:)

 Sets aside (overrides) all approval rule requirements for a specified pull request.